 Hiring freelancers gives you access to professionals in a range of skill sets with a short-term commitment.
 Writers, designers, web builders, videographers and other creative professionals can be found to work on a per-project basis, allowing you to “try and buy” to find the right fit.

 Finding that fit, however, can take time, because the quality of work by freelancers can vary widely.
 Top-notch freelance professionals also understand the value of their work, and so the per-hour cost for hiring them may be greater than the cost of hiring a junior writer or designer.
-While a 2014 CopyPress survey showed the majority of their respondents receive between $10 and $40 per hour, the Editorial Freelancers Association quotes typical rates as $40-$70 per hour, depending on industry or specialty.
-(Click to Tweet!)
+ZipRecruiter cites an average cost in the U.S. of $30 per hour, while Peak Freelance cites the most common per-piece charge for a blog post in early 2022 as $250-$399 per post, while some survey respondents (those with the most experience) can demand as much as $1,500 per post.

 Using freelancers to fill in the gaps in your content creation personnel also means someone in your company still needs to manage all the moving parts.
 Using detailed calendars can aid in keeping track of what is being produced.
 For example, this blog calendar template not only outlines the topic, content details, the publishing date and who is responsible for writing the post, but also identifies keywords, calls-to-action to use with the post and the target persona.